 Now that we’ve covered what an ICP is and why it’s important, it’s time to learn how to create one for your business.

 There’s no single formula for this process.
 However, we’ve generalized it into four key steps:

 Define target market

 Research target market

-Let’s go over these steps in a bit more detail so that you can start making ICPs for yourself.
+Let’s go over these steps in a bit more detail.

 Step one: define target market

-Will your product or service really appeal to all 31 million small businesses in the US alone?
+Will your offering really appeal to all 31 million small businesses in the US alone?
 Or will you end up wasting resources chasing after prospects that were never going to close in the first place?
 Probably the latter!